Article ID: 2404385 - View products that this article applies to.

 If you're using a custom domainTo resolve this issue if you're using a custom domain with Office 365, use the following methods in the order in which they're listed.
 If the first method doesn't resolve the issue, go to the next method.

 If you're using Outlook 2010 or an earlier version, run Office 365 Desktop, and make sure that you install all the required updates.
-For more information about Office 365 Desktop, go to one of the following Microsoft websites:
+For more information about Office 365 Desktop, go to Set up my current Office desktop programs to work with Office 365 for business

 Use Microsoft Remote Connectivity AnalyzerTo use Remote Connectivity Analyzer to test whether Exchange Autodiscover is working correctly, follow these steps: